rs104894637

 not specified Uncertain:1

 Variant summary: SGSH c.197C>T (p.Ser66Leu) results in a non-conservative amino acid change located in the Sulfatase, N-terminal domain (IPR000917) of the encoded protein sequence.
-Five of five in-silico tools predict a damaging effect of the variant on protein function.
-The variant allele was found at a frequency of 4.4e-06 in 226198 control chromosomes (gnomAD).
+Algorithms developed to predict the effect of missense changes on protein structure and function all suggest that this variant is likely to be disruptive.
+The variant allele was found at a frequency of 4.4e-06 in 226198 control chromosomes.
 The available data on variant occurrences in the general population are insufficient to allow any conclusion about variant significance.
-To our knowledge, no occurrence of c.197C>T in individuals affected with Mucopolysaccharidosis Type IIIA (Sanfilippo Syndrome A) and no experimental evidence demonstrating its impact on protein function have been reported.
-A different variant affecting this residue has been classified pathogenic internally (p.Ser66Trp), this suggests that this residue may be clinically significant.
+To our knowledge, no occurrence of c.197C>T in individuals affected with Mucopolysaccharidosis, MPS-III-A and no experimental evidence demonstrating its impact on protein function have been reported.
+A different variant affecting the same codon has been classified as likely pathogenic/pathogenic by our lab (c.197C>G, p.Ser66Trp), however additional evidence is needed to make unequivocal conclusions about this variant.
 ClinVar contains an entry for this variant (Variation ID: 1910563).
 Based on the evidence outlined above, the variant was classified as uncertain significance. -

 Computational scores